g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

     cycle_message = cycle_count >>>> (Wrap $ \i -> "cycle #" <> show i <> " finished")
       where
         cycle_count :: SF Unit Int
-        cycle_count = fold_soft 0 successor
+        cycle_count = fold_soft 0 suc
           where
-            successor :: Int -> Unit -> (Tuple Int Int)
+            suc :: Int -> Unit -> (Tuple Int Int)
-            successor i _ = Tuple (i + 1) i
+            suc i _ = Tuple (i + 1) i
 ```

 ## Listening for Speech

-We have an agent that responds to a cycle by updating its log status.
+We have an "empty agent" that responds to a cycle by updating its log status when manually triggered.
-Now we're going to connect a speech recogniser that triggers those cycles.
+This isn't great - let's connect a speech recogniser that triggers those cycles by sending speech recognition data into the system.
-We will use the `cycle_message >>>> cycle_column` from the last section to help us see what's happening with the system.
-Once we've prepared this, the next section will send the recognised speech to a speech synthesizer.
+We can use that data to create a more interesting message.

-> The CMUSphinx4 Speech Recogniser is neither accurate or precise in the author's experince.
+> The CMUSphinx4 Speech Recogniser is not particularly accurate or precise in the author's experience.
 > Many more competitive systems exist, but, they're metered or less easily embedded.
->
-> For our purposes - the Sphinx system should be *fine* for this.
+> It's also possible to tune the CMUSphinx4 to be more useful, but, for our purposes - the Sphinx system should be *fine* for this.
+> We largely need a "speech detector" rather than a "speech recogniser
-> At the end - we'll change to Google's Cloud ASR which performs much better, but, needs an account to bill.
+> At the end - we'll change to Google's Cloud ASR which performs much better, but, needs an account to bill usage too.

+First, we'll try to outline how events and samples work in "pure gen" to provide a background for what we're doing, and, make one's experience with the ASR more easily transferable.
+We'll then *just* open the foreign signal functions that connect everything and check that the expected error messages indicate that stuff is working.
+It may seem odd to purposefully crash the system, but, it's the easiest way of detaching difficult to diagnose problems here.
+The penultimate task of this section will be to connect the microphone to the ASR and prevent more errors, before finally translating the ASR data to a log message.

 ### Event and Sample Inputs (Background)

-We've already seen that output data leaves the agent via "foreign signal functions" which are "opened" at setup.
+We've already seen that output data leaves the agent via "foreign signal functions."
+These "Foreign Signal Functions" (FSFs) are "opened" similar to files would be in an imperative language, but, can only be (like a file) at setup.
-Inputs are also done via "foreign signal functions" and generally work in one of two ways;
+Input data also enters the system via FSF but works in one of two ways;

-* `sample` inputs are a value that's computed for the cycle
+* `sample` inputs are a value that's computed for the cycle and always "there"
   - these may be passed in as tagged `data` or simple values
-  - this input type is (currently only) used for the "simulation age" which will be used in the next chapter
+  - things like the agent's `age: Number` or a handle for the microphone are `sample` types
 * `event` inputs are a value that may or may not be present during a cycle update
-  - these are "events" that were recorded (immediately) prior to the cycle and necessitate "updating" the agent
+  - these are "events" that were recorded prior to the cycle and necessitate "updating" the agent
   - these are encoded as a `Maybe a` with `a` being either tagged `data` or a simple value
   - if the ASR detects a phrase, it will raise an event with the detected speech

-  - pressing the "Ok" button on the demo does not raise an event
+> Pressing the "Ok" button on the demo does not raise an event - in effect raising an event presses the "Ok" button.
-  - the passage of time (currently) does not raise an event
+> The passage of time (currently) does not raise an event - this is as intentional as forgoing mutable data.

 It would make no sense for the "simulation age" to enter the agent as an `event` since the simulation is always running.